jon-hanson/javapickling/README.md

 I was already familiar with Parser Combinator style frameworks, having previously written a simple one in F#, and wanted something similar for serialisers.

 Around about this time the paper on the [Scala Pickling project](https://github.com/scala/pickling) came out.
-This looked very interesting, uUnfortunately, being Scala-based ruled it out.
+This looked very interesting, though being Scala-based ruled it out.
 Also the paper and the website documentation was light on implementation details, but it did lead me to the [Pickling Combinators paper](http://research.microsoft.com/en-us/um/people/akenn/fun/picklercombinators.pdf), which, although aimed at functional languages, had some interesting ideas which at first glance might translate to Java.